How to Sell a House As-Is in Ohio

 Photograph to show potential

-Your home listing warrants professional photography no matter what type of condition the property is in.
+Your home listing warrants professional photography regardless of its condition.
 A professional photographer will take steps to shoot each room from the best angle, ensure optimal interior and natural lighting, and edit for the ideal brightness and exposure.

 Your real estate agent will almost always arrange for professional photos as part of the listing process.